 Transmitter ID code can be readjusted via an 8-position soldering slot (the first 8 digits of the ID code) and an 8-position dip-switch (the last 8 digits of the ID code).
-Please refer to item # 7 on page 5 and item # 8 on page 7 for the location of the soldering slot and dip-switch on the encoder board.
-As for the receiver ID code setting, the soldering slot and the dip-switch are located inside the decoder module; please refer to item #3 on page 9 & 10 and below illustration.
+Please refer to page 5 and page 7 for the location of the soldering slot and dip-switch on the encoder board.
+As for the receiver ID code setting, the soldering slot and the dip-switch are located inside the decoder module; please refer to page 9 & 10 and below illustration.